sensedeep/dynamodb-metrics/README.md

 ```

 The `client` should be a DynamoDB client instance.
 The `indexes` parameter describes the names of your primary and secondary keys.
 Metrics uses this key description to decode your single-table items.

+Read [Single Table Configuration](#single-table-configuration) below for options on how to tell Metrics about your key design.

 Metrics will flush metrics by default every 30 seconds or after 100 requests, but you can tailor these defaults via constructor parameters.
 You can also force out the metrics via `metrics.flush` at any time.